Art & Design

 This costume series is a first for you.
 Has it been challenging?

 It's a very different organization, requiring significant resources and personnel.
 We spent a lot of time in Paris with Valérie Adda selecting costumes to imbue them with a certain modernity.
-For instance, the trio Hanktone symbolizes the punks of the era, with costumes inspired by the 1970s.
+For instance, the trio Hamptone symbolizes the punks of the era, with costumes inspired by the 1970s.
 Our specialists, well-versed in the spirit of each era, make this creative freedom possible.
 It's a constant game to determine how far we can push boundaries.
 Costumes serve as a true means of expression.

-How is the collaboration with Netflix going?
+How did the collaboration with Netflix go?

 Manon Clavel, Pierre Monnard (director) and Cyril Metzger from the series Winter Palace (©RTS /Laurent Bleuze)